weesvisje/docs/docs/concepts/syncing-data.md

 ## Syncing Data with Live Queries

 Ditto will only sync data with other peers when it has an active `LiveQuery`.
-With Ditto, syncing a _pull_ mechanism.
-Your app will sync by subscribing to a query, this is what we call a `LiveQuery`.
 A `LiveQuery` is a long-running subscription to a constructed Ditto query.
 Use a query to specify what types of data to sync with other devices.
 [Learn more about how to create queries](./querying)

+The easiest way to create a `LiveQuery`, simply add `.observe` to a query cursor.
+This API combines two different actions related to observing changes.
+First, it registers an observer which will fire a callback whenever any data changes related to this query.
+Second, it also creates a subscription for data from other devices based off the query.
+For simple applications, using `.observe` is easier.
+However, for more complex applications, where you might want to subscribe to a larger query of data from other devices whenever the app is running, but then have specific live queries for subsets of the data tied to certain views, you can separate the two actions, as described further down.

-To create a `LiveQuery`, simply add `.observe` to a query cursor like so:
+To create a LiveQuery, add `.observe` to a query cursor like so:

 <Tabs
   groupId="programming-language"